Commencement Day

 This credit probably appears in the film, but without McGowan's middle initial.
 According to Rob Stone's list, Goldaine was the sole director.
 Goldaine was listed as "Mark Haldane" in the 1977 edition of Maltin & Bann's book.

-This credit derives from the weekly studio payroll summaries, which indicate that Gerstad was the regular Our Gang cameraman during this period.
-He is no longer shown to be working with the unit by the time of the January retakes.
+This credit derives from the weekly studio payroll summaries, which indicate that Gerstad was the regular Our Gang cameraman during the initial shooting.
+Walters is listed for the earlier January retakes.

 Titles by H. M. Walker